Industry & News

 1. The Refinery Capacity Collapse

 The single biggest driver of California's current price crisis is a rapid loss of in-state refining capacity.
-Phillips 66 closed its Wilmington plant — rated at 139,000 barrels per day — in late 2025.
-Valero followed by shutting its Benicia refinery, rated at 145,000 barrels per day, in April 2026.
-Together, those two closures eliminated roughly 17–20% of California's total 1.68 million barrels-per-day refining capacity.
+Phillips 66 closed its Wilmington plant, rated at 139,000 barrels per day, in late 2025.
+Valero followed by shutting its Benicia refinery in April 2026.
+The EIA and California Energy Commission cite Benicia's crude distillation capacity at 145,000 barrels per day; Valero's own published figures put throughput capacity at 170,000 barrels per day.
+The difference matters for the math, and neither figure has been authoritatively resolved.
+What is not in dispute: both plants are gone.

 2. A Fuel Market Cut Off From the Rest of the Country